The Development of Resilience in Wilderness Therapy

-The support system is “built in.”
-One of the most powerful therapeutic aspects of wilderness therapy is the benefit of a positive peer culture.
+The support system is “built-in.”
+One of the most powerful therapeutic aspects of Wilderness Therapy is the benefit of positive peer culture.
 Constant efforts are made by instructors and therapists to encourage and promote a group culture of mutual support and respect.
 One important element of this culture is called “emotional safety.”
-Having empathy, allowing others a space to open up, talk, and be vulnerable creates the opportunity for clients to heal, recover, and better manage current challenges.
-The support system, the community, is an integral part of wilderness therapy.
+Having empathy, allowing others space to open up, talk, and be vulnerable creates the opportunity for clients to heal, recover, and better manage current challenges.
+The support system, the community, is an integral part of Wilderness Therapy.

 Life can be challenging, however.
 There are those who have been less than successful in generating desirable outcomes in their lives.
 Unfortunately, many have had struggles, been victims of trauma, had difficulties in school because of learning differences, had less than successful social relationships, family issues, loss, etc. The negative impact on confidence and faith in one’s self and the world can be severe.

 The last of the four most important elements of resilience, being an effective problem solver, is also crucial to managing and recovering from adversity.
-Wilderness therapy is first and foremost an “experiential “ form of therapy, that is, “learning by doing.”
+Wilderness Therapy is first and foremost an “experiential “ form of therapy, that is, “learning by doing.”
 It is on the job training for developing tools to successfully navigate life’s difficulties.
 When problems arise, whether physical, mental, emotional, or interpersonal, the reactive patterns are interrupted.
-New ways of problem solving are suggested and demonstrated.
-These new ways are then implemented by students in the moment, practiced and integrated.
+New ways of problem-solving are suggested and demonstrated.
+These new ways are then implemented by students at the moment, practiced, and integrated.
 Many times poor problem solving is due to either lack of awareness of the steps involved to succeed, or the confidence to keep trying, or both.

-The development of resilience is an important part of the overall outcomes in wilderness therapy.
-Wilderness therapy helps develop resilience in ways discussed above.
+The development of resilience is an important part of the overall outcomes in Wilderness Therapy.
+Wilderness Therapy helps develop resilience in ways discussed above.
 These sets of behaviors and ways of thinking are developed rather than facts that are merely learned and stored.
 Intentional strategies are required to help clients develop the four essential elements of resilience.
 And practice.
 And practice.
 The strategies help them develop the ability to do the therapeutic work involved in recovering from difficult events in their pasts.
 It helps them develop the ability to more effectively navigate future difficulties.